boldlink/terraform-aws-eks/README.md

 ## Connecting to Nodes Using SSM
 - By default this module does not enable ssm agent installation on the nodes when the option `create_custom_launch_template` is enabled.
 To install ssm agent specify `install_ssm_agent = true`
-- As of [3.3.0] we no longer support or enable SSH keys on the nodes, this is aligned with AWS best practices.
-As an alternative you should use Session Mananger which providers support to login to the nodes (read below for instructions)

 ### Using AWS CLI to start Systems Manager Session
 - Make sure you have the Session Manager plugin installed on your system.
 For installation instructions, refer to the guide [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)